U.S. military's secret mini-shuttle lifts off from Florida

 The OTV-3 flight had been delayed several months pending the results of an investigation into an upper-stage engine problem during an October 4 Delta 4 flight to put a Global Positioning System satellite into orbit.

 The Delta 4 upper-stage is similar to one used on Atlas rockets.
-Both vehicles are built and flown by United Launch Alliance, a partnership of Boeing and Lockheed Martin (LMT.N).
+Both vehicles are built and flown by United Launch Alliance, a partnership of Boeing and Lockheed Martin.

 (Editing by Jane Sutton and Philip Barbara)